 The Stories To Tell EP is the latest in a year of big moments for Just A Gent.
 He’s just signed to Lokal Legend in the U.S., the label responsible for breaking Kiesza, and in July he premiered his first live show in a packed set at Splendour in the Grass.

 Lex Deluxe is a connoisseur of all things movement.

 Drawing inspiration from artists far and wide, Lex has the ability to travel from genre to genre without breaking the groove.
 From Optimo to Todd Terje, Letta Mbulu to Peggy Gou, you’re transported from 1962 to 2043 before you know even what’s gone down.

 With recent appearances at Splendour In The Grass, This That and Groovin’ The Moo, hopping on main support for Confidence Man, The Presets, Total Giovanni, DJ Seinfeld and CC:DISCO!, Lex has well and truly carved her name into the Australian dance scene.

 Her musical interest goes beyond just DJing, Lex has a backlog of releases ready to hit the global airwaves.
 Taking 4-to-the-floor beats paired with wacky, rare samples, Lex Deluxe’s forthcoming tracks exceed her reputation.

 Don’t take your eyes off the prize, this one ain’t just your average artist.
 She’s exclusive.
 She’s luxurious.

-From throwing parties at the age of 19, to working in events for VICE and Ableton and hosting shows on triple j and FBi Radio, Luen has come to maturity within Australia's musical landscape.
+From throwing parties as a teen, to working in events for VICE and Ableton and hosting shows on triple j and FBi Radio, Luen has come to maturity within Australia's musical landscape.